tlaskowsky/cdk-gitlab-3day-workshop/lab-5/lab-5.md

     }); // End describe block
     ```
 4.  **Run Initial Tests & Snapshot:**
     * Run `npm test`.
-Some tests might pass, the snapshot test will fail.
+Some tests might pass, the snapshot test will pass if you don't already have a snapshot.
+The snapshot test will fail if the current snapshot does not match the existing snapshot.
     * Run `npm test -- -u` to create the initial snapshot based on the Lab 4 code state (where PITR is likely disabled).
     * Commit the new snapshot file (`test/__snapshots__/core-stack.test.ts.snap`).